Submission guide

 Archive.

-1. Archivist selects and lays out digital resources to be archived in his or her own workstation.
+1. Depositor selects and lays out digital resources to be archived in his or her own workstation.

-2. Archivist creates a laundry list that includes an inventory of the resources and their metadata.
+2. Depositor creates a laundry list that includes an inventory of the resources and their metadata.
 This, together with the files and folders previously prepares, constitutes the SIP.

-3. Archivist transfers the SIP to the Drop box: first the files and folders, then the laundry list.
+3. Depositor transfers the SIP to the Drop box: first the files and folders, then, separately, the laundry list.

 4. Upon receipt of the laundry list, Pocket Archive processes the incoming materials and archives them.